 - If a student requests that his or her name not be used, all reasonable steps will be taken to respond and investigate consistent with the request, so long as doing so does not prevent the school from responding effectively and preventing the harassment of other students or the complainant.
 This does limit the University’s ability to respond.

 - If a student desires that details of the incident be kept confidential, the student should speak with on-campus counselors, campus health service providers, or off-campus rape crisis resources who can maintain confidentiality.

-- Students are encouraged to speak to officials of the institution to make formal reports of incidents (i.e. deans, senior staff, or other administrators with supervisory responsibilities, campus security, Title IX Coordinator, and human resources).
+- Students are encouraged to speak to officials of the institution to make formal reports of incidents (i.e. deans, senior staff, or other administrators with supervisory responsibilities, Campus Security Authorities, the Title IX Coordinator, Deputy Title IX Coordinators, and human resources).
 The University considers these people to be “responsible employees” and notice to them is official notice to the institution.

 Academic Accommodations and Interim Measures

 As an employee, your services may be required to facilitate an accommodation for a student.
 Those requests may include, but are not limited to:

 - Academic Schedules: Any student who has been affected by sex/gender discrimination or harassment who wishes to change his/her classroom or academic situation may discuss various options.
 Options include total University withdrawal, discrete course withdrawal, the ability to retake a class, receive tutoring or change the section.

 - Campus Room or Apartment: Any student who has been affected by sex/gender discrimination or harassment has the option of changing his/her on-campus housing assignment if alternate housing is reasonably available.
 If not, other options can be considered.